FoMo-HRI/FoMo-HRI.github.io/workshop/roman25/call-for-papers.md

 We hope discussions will inform and guide the HRI community towards research that can leverage the potential of foundation models to enable multi-modal human-robot communication.

-The workshop will take place on August 25, 2025 at Eindhoven, the Netherlands during the [IEEE Ro-Man Conference (ROMAN 2025)](https://www.ro-man2025.org/)
+The workshop will take place on August 25, 2025 at Eindhoven, the Netherlands during the [IEEE International Conference on Robot and Human Interactive Communication (RO-MAN 2025)](https://www.ro-man2025.org/)

 ## Topics of Interest
 Topics of interest are anything related to the development, implementation, training/fine tuning, evaluation, and deployment of Foundation Models in Human-Robot Interaction scenarios.